Skinners' Academy: Academics and curriculum

 The academic curriculum in the years leading to GCSE reflects the National Curriculum in its breadth and balance.
 The school offers a range of vocational and academic subjects at GCSE and A- Level, most notably in business studies.
 Of the 127 pupils eligible for GCSEs in 2007, 24.4% had special educational needs.
 In 2007, 28% of students achieved 5 or more A*-C Grades, including maths and English.

-Student leadership

-Head Boy and Head Girl

-Each year, a year 12 student is elected as head girl and head boy.
-Their main duties encompass representing the school and the student body at various meetings and events.
-They also makes a speech at each year's prize giving ceremony at the school.
-Skinners' first Head Boy and Head Girl, Denzel Asiedu-buoh and Esin Akdogan were elected in 2016.

-School Council

-The school has an elected school council, consisting of one representative from each form class and the elected head boy and girl.

-The school council meet on a regular basis and work together to initiate change within the school and ensure the recognition of the student voice.